cmusatyalab/deltaic/README.md

     env/bin/deltaic mkconf crontab --email your@email.address | crontab
     ```

-1. Set up data sources as described below.
+1. Set up data sources by configuring the system as described below and
+   then making the [proper entries](example-config.yaml) in
+   `~/.config/deltaic.conf`.

 ## Data Sources